bert2002/amzlist/README.md

 Configuration
 -------

-The simple configuration is made within the webinterfaces and backend configuration file:
+The configuration is made within the webinterfaces and backend configuration file.

-/var/www/amzlist/config/config.php
-/global/scripts/amzlist/amazonConfig.pm

 Some comments were added.
 Mostly you need to change the domain and add the Amazon reference IDs if you want to save some money.
-The rest should be untouched until you know what you are doing :)
+The rest should be untouched until you know what you are doing :) Please follow the instructions from the installation script.

 Known Problems
 -------